-There are CHO compounds detected in the precipitation sample that are not part of the methylglyoxal oligomer series, but also have regular mass differences (Figs. 3, 4).
+There are CHO compounds detected in the rainwater sample that are not part of the methylglyoxal oligomer series, but also have regular mass differences indicative of oligomers and/or HULIS (Figs. 3, 4).
+In addition to the van Krevelen (Fig. 3), another way to visualize compounds related by regular mass differences is an island plot (Reemtsma et al., 2006a), which plots the number of carbon atoms of each molecule against the molecular weight of the molecule.
+When the sum of the number of carbons and oxygens for a set of compounds is the same, those compounds group as

-- In addition to the van Krevelen (Fig. 3), another way to visualize compounds related by regular mass differences is an island plot (Reemtsma et al., 2006a), which plots the number of carbon atoms of each molecule against the molecular weight of the molecule.
-When the sum of the number of carbons and oxygens for a set of compounds is the same, those compounds group as "islands" in the plot (denoted by different markers; Fig. 4).
-There were 19 islands detected in the mass range 50-500 Da for - the compounds containing only CHO, and the sum of carbon and oxygen ranged from 4-23.
+"islands" in the plot (denoted by different markers; Fig. 4).
+There were 19 islands detected in the mass range 50-500 Da for the compounds containing only CHO, and the sum of carbon and oxygen ranged from 4-23.

 In each island the elemental composition changes in a systematic way from one molecule to the next.
-Moving horizontally within an island increases the saturation of a molecule (+2H).
-Moving horizontally from one island to another introduces an additional oxygen (+1O).
-Moving vertically within an island changes the composition by exchanging one oxygen atom for CH_4 , hence the island number (#C + #O) remains unchanged.
-These clustered island patterns in the rainwater are typical of fulvic acid isolates from natural organic matter samples (Reemtsma et al., 2006a; Stenson et al., 2003), and fulvic acids and oligomers detected in water soluble aerosols (Reemtsma et al., 2006b), indicating the presence of HULIS in the complex rainwater DOM.
+Moving horizontally within an island increases the saturation of a molecule (+2 H).
+Moving horizontally from one island to another introduces additional oxygen (+1 O).
+Moving vertically within an island changes the composition by exchanging one oxygen atom for CH4, hence the island number (#C+#O) remains unchanged.
+These clustered island patterns in the rainwater are typical of fulvic acid isolates from natural organic matter samples (Reemtsma et al., 2006a; Stenson et al., 2003), and fulvic acids and oligomers detected in water soluble aerosols (Reemtsma et al., 2006b), indicating the presence of oligomeric compounds and HULIS in the complex rainwater DOM.